abbezz/Portfolio-Page-Advanced/README.md

 ## Lessons Learned

 # What did you learn while building this project?
 What challenges did you face and how did you overcome them?
-Presenting this project was a huge challenge for me.
+Presenting this project was a huge challenge for me because im not good in CSS so this is a good experience for me.